DTJF/fbdoc/src/doc/Tables.md

 <td> Print the version information and quit.
 </table>

-\note An empty command line makes fb-doc to output the help text
+\note An empty command line makes \Proj to output the help text
       (as if option `--help` was given).

 \note Multiple run modes raise an error message, only one run mode is